- BA, Political Science, University of Victoria

 - PhD, University of Alberta

-Cliff is a Tsimshian (Kitsumkalum/Kitselas) and Nuu-chah-nulth (Ahousaht) scholar who researches Indigenous governance, community development and political economy.
-His doctoral research focuses on the political economy of the Ahousaht on the west coast of Vancouver Island, in both historical and contemporary contexts.
-He is interested in how Indigenous communities navigate/adopt/resist mainstream capitalism while working to sustain their unique cultural identities, practices and worldviews.
+Cliff is a Tsimshian (Kitselas/Kitsumkalum) and Nuu-chah-nulth (Ahousaht) scholar who researches and teaches Indigenous governance, political economy, and resource management.
+He is interested in how Indigenous communities navigate/adopt/resist neoliberal capitalism while working to sustain their unique cultures and worldviews.
 Cliff is particularly interested in how Indigenous communities and leaders continue to assert agency within the confines of settler colonial politics and economics.
-His postdoctoral research will look at Indigenous community development policy and the revival of traditional economic practices as well as the exploration of new practices rooted in traditional Indigenous principles and values.

 - Atleo, Clifford Gordon.
 “Aboriginal Capitalism: Is Resistance Futile or Fertile?” in Journal of Aboriginal Economic Development, Vol. 9, No. 2, 2015.

 - Atleo, Clifford, Tyla Crowe, Tamara Krawchenko and Karena Shaw.
 “Indigenous Ambivalence?
 It’s not about the pipeline…” in Public responses to fossil fuel export, edited by Hilary Boudet and Shawn Hazboun.
 Amsterdam: Elsevier, 2022.

 - Stefanovic, Ingrid and Clifford Atleo.
 “Valuing Water,” in Ethical Water Stewardship edited by Zafar Adeel and Ingrid Stefanovic.
 Cham, Switzerland: Springer, 2021.